willy-wagtail/Notes/ansible-notes.md

 - Try logging in to one of these systems as the newly created user.
 - ``ansible webservers -m user -a "name=test password=secure_password state=absent"`` will remove the users

+``state`` argument tells ansible the end state in which we want the machine to end up in.

 ### Selecting modules for ad-hoc commands

 Finding information about ansible modules